 Roughly 300,000 people ask Google every single month, what is the difference between a trade mark and a patent?
-So if you are confused between the two, you are not alone.
-But failing to understand their differences could increase the potential for risk and loss.
+So, if you are confused between the two, you are not alone.
+But, failing to understand their differences could increase the potential for risk and loss.
 For instance, how do you know someone else will not copy your new invention you have created?
 How do you protect your brand?
-We help alleviate this confusion by explaining these differences through three key examples below.
+This article will help alleviate these queries by explaining the difference between patents and trade marks.

 Trade marks and patents form part of the area of law known as intellectual property.
-Statute governs Australia’s intellectual property law and separate regimes extensively cover trade marks and patents.
-Although there is some overlap between the two, they fundamentally protect different things.
+While there is some overlap between the two, patents and trade marks fundamentally protect different things.

-On the other hand, a trade mark protects business names and marks where it is intended to be used to differentiate the goods and services of one owner from another.
+On the other hand, a trade mark protects business names and marks that are used to differentiate the goods and services of one owner from another.
 These business names and marks can take the shape of:

 Once a trade mark is registered, it provides the proprietor with the exclusive use of that mark.
 It also gives them the exclusive right to authorise others to use the mark.

 As outlined, the fundamental difference between trade marks and patents is the substance in which they protect.
 There are also other distinctions, some of which have been outlined below: